llucbono/Edge_v3/README.md

 The execution of this application only requires the download of the directory and its execution via Docker Compose.
-So once you have made sure that Docker is installed on the machine where it is to be run, simply run the following command in the terminal:
+So once you have made sure that Docker is installed on the machine where it is to be run, simply run the two following command in the terminal:
 ```
+docker-compose -f local.yml build
 docker-compose -f local.yml up
 ```
 To call the API via any **Python** program you should use the following interface: https://github.com/jbaudru/RESTful-app-and-interface/blob/main/appInterface.py